 Die Walküre Synopsis

-Pursued by enemies during a storm, Siegmund stumbles exhausted into an unfamiliar house.
-Sieglinde finds him lying by the hearth, and the two feel an immediate attraction.
-They are interrupted by Sieglinde’s husband, Hunding, who asks the stranger who he is.
-Calling himself “Woeful”, Siegmund tells of a disaster-filled life, only to learn that Hunding is a kinsman of his enemies.
+Pursued by enemies, Siegmund stumbles exhausted into an unfamiliar place.
+Sieglinde finds him, and the two feel an immediate attraction.
+They are interrupted by Sieglinde’s husband, Hunding, who asks the stranger who he is and why he is there.
+Siegmund recalls his terrible past only to learn that Hunding is affiliated to his enemies.
 Hunding tells his guest they will fight to the death in the morning.